I2PC/xmipp/README.md

 # That's all
-Please let us know if you like Xmipp via contacts on the main page of the repository.

 If you find a bug or you miss some feature, please create a ticket and we will have a look at it.
 For more details and information visit the [wikip page](https://github.com/I2PC/xmipp/wiki)

+If you like this project, Watch or Star it!
+We are also looking for new collaborators, so contact us if you’re interested